vehicle-lang/vehicle/README.md

 These specifications can then automatically be compiled down to loss functions to be used when training your network.
 After training, the same specification can be compiled down to low-level neural network verifiers such as Marabou which either prove that the specification holds or produce a counter-example.
-Such a proof is far better than simply testing, as you can prove that the specifiation holds for _all_ inputs.
+Such a proof is far better than simply testing, as you can prove that the specification holds for _all_ inputs.
 Verified specifications can also be exported to interactive theorem provers (ITPs) such as Agda.
 This in turn allows for the formal verification of larger software systems